pconrad/MuseScore2-Plugins/README.md

 ```

 Fortunately, that seems to be the only use of the `property` keyword in the QML examples given, so we may be able to put off going down that dark alley of QML semantics for a bit.
 It seems we can accomplish quite a few things without needing to know about the `property` keyword.
 Whew!
+Ditto for the `signal` keyword.